 There was a type of movement that could usually be executed only at the golden path.
-There were records of it being achieved as early as the bronze path, but those occasions seemed to be mostly a coincidence.
+There were records of it being achieved as early as the bronze path, but those occasions were mostly coincidental.
 Neave was standing and just punching in front of him.
 He took a stance and punched.
 Then he did it again.
 He repeated this movement countless times.

-Neave had somewhere along the lines concluded that his unusually powerful perception of qi and life force was the reason why he felt this intuitive guidance to his movements.
-But compared to executing even the most difficult movement techniques he’d done so far, the thing he was attempting was far more complex.
+Neave had, somewhere along the lines, concluded that his potent perception of qi and life force was why he felt this intuitive guidance to his movements.
+But compared to executing even the most challenging movement techniques he’d done so far, the thing he was attempting was far more complex.

 The problem was that he didn’t sense any wrongness with his punches.
 Whenever he punched it felt fine, mostly.
-He did however feel a rightness with his punches.
+He did, however, feel a rightness with his punches.
 Some punches were better than others, but this was a minuscule difference.
-Neave was exceptionally disappointed to find out that for some reason, his intuitive senses didn’t work on other types of qi techniques.
+Neave was exceptionally disappointed to find out that his intuitive senses didn’t work on other types of qi techniques for some reason.

-Attack and defense techniques worked a little differently from movement techniques.
-Movement techniques weren’t simple by any means, but they were much more straightforward to practice, at least for Neave.
+Attack and defense techniques worked differently from movement techniques.
+Movement techniques weren’t simple, but they were much more straightforward to practice, at least for Neave.

 The target of movement techniques was one’s own body and the space it traveled within.
-These two were always exactly or at least mostly the same.
-The targets of attack and defense techniques on the other hand were opponents and their attacks.
+These two were always precisely, or at least, mostly the same.
+On the other hand, the targets of attack and defense techniques were opponents and their attacks.
 These could take infinite different forms.
 There wasn’t a right or wrong way to attack an opponent or block their strikes.

-After all, different types of opponents and attacks required different types of movements.
+After all, different types of opponents and attacks required different responses.

 Neave was attempting something different.
 It wasn’t strictly a qi technique, even if it did require qi to execute.
-The reason why it didn’t count as a qi technique was that it didn’t consume any qi.
-Nor did it cause any fatigue to the individual that executed it.
+It didn’t count as a qi technique because it didn’t consume any qi.
+Nor did it cause any fatigue to the individual that performed it.